jxmot/browser-size-view/README.md

-# Web Page Size/Dimension Viewer
+# Web Page Size/Dimension/Mouse Position Viewer

-A utility that remotely displays the viewport size of a browser window.
+A utility that remotely displays the viewport size of a browser window and the mouse position within the viewport.

 # Overview